jonathannnty/cse15l-lab-reports/labreport1.md

 }
 ```
 The current working directory after the command is run is home
-Since no path arguments were provided, the change direction (cd) command did not change the directory to anything.
+/Since no path arguments were provided, the change direction (cd) command did not change the directory to anything.
 This is not an error.

 2. _Command with a path to a directory as an argument_